 Desktop password sync: Unlock the benefits of platform SSO for macOS

 The rise of Zero Trust architecture has brought new challenges to the table.
 With a Zero Trust approach, it's no longer sufficient to simply trust that a user's credentials are valid.
-Organizations must also verify the device itself to ensure that it meets their security standards.
+Organisations must also verify the device itself to ensure that it meets their security standards.

 With macOS Ventura, Apple introduced Platform SSO, which enables developers to create a single sign-on (SSO) extension that interacts directly with the macOS login window.
 This extension enables users to link their local macOS account with their Identity provider through a simple, Mac-native workflow.
 Okta has led the way in adopting this with the upcoming Desktop Password Sync feature under the Okta Device Access offering, allowing users to authenticate themselves using their Okta credentials directly from the macOS login screen.

 Desktop Password Sync not only synchronises the local macOS account password with their Okta password but also enrols users to Okta’s phishing-resistant and passwordless authenticator, FastPass.
 With Okta FastPass, users can now experience passwordless authentication to their organisation's resources using biometrics.